About Anil Dash

 While my work is grounded in tech, it is deeply connected to policy, culture, art, labor, urbanism, social justice and other domains that tech has historically overlooked.
 You'll find plenty of digressions into policy, popular culture and media here on this blog as well.
 You can reach me at a@anildash.com.

-Dash also serves as a board member for organizations like the Electronic Frontier Foundation, the pioneering nonprofit organization defending digital privacy and expression, The Markup, the leading nonprofit investigative newsroom pushing for tech accountability, and the Lower East Side Girls Club, which serves girls and families in need in New York City.
-Previously, Dash was an advisor to the Obama White House’s Office of Digital Strategy, was co-chair of the Obama Foundation's tech advisory council, served for a decade on the board of Stack Overflow, the world’s largest community for coders, and was a founding board member of the Data & Society Research Institute, which researches the cutting edge of tech's impact on society.
-Today, he continues to advise respected startups and non-profits including DonorsChoose, Medium, The Human Utility and Project Include.
-In 2009, he led a MacArthur-backed research project carrying out pioneering research on social media's impact on public policy making.
-And during his tenure as CEO of Glitch, the company became the first tech startup ever to voluntarily recognize its workers' union.
+Today, Dash also serves as a board member for several vital social organizations like the Electronic Frontier Foundation, the pioneering nonprofit organization defending digital privacy and expression, and the Lower East Side Girls Club, which serves girls and families in need in New York City.
+Previously, Dash was an advisor to the Obama White House’s Office of Digital Strategy, and served for a decade on the board of Stack Overflow, the world’s largest community for coders.
+In 2009, he founded and led a MacArthur-backed research project carrying out pioneering research on social media's impact on public policy making.
+During his tenure as CEO of Glitch, the company became the first tech startup ever to voluntarily recognize its workers' union.

-Dash is based in New York City, where he lives with his wife Alaina Browne and their son Malcolm.
+Dash lives in New York City with his wife Alaina Browne and their child and two dogs.
 Like most people, he has never played a round of golf, drank a cup of coffee, filed a patent, or graduated from college.

 Requisite disclaimer